 With so many different solar companies, system sizes, panels and inverters to choose from, how do you know which company to trust or what solar system will best suit your energy needs?

-The choice is easy…NQ Solar is a locally owned company based in Cairns, specialising in the supply and installation of photovoltaic grid-connect solar systems servicing North Queensland from Cooktown to Mackay.
+The choice is easy…NQ Solar is a locally owned company based in Cairns, specialising in the supply and installation of photovoltaic grid-connect solar systems servicing North Queensland.

 NQ Solar offer free, no obligation site visits and quotations.
 Our qualified technicians are available to visit your home or business to answer all of your questions about switching to solar, and provide you with a system specifically suited to your individual energy need and budget.